-Figure 18-5 How Novell CIFS Works for eDirectory Users
+Figure 18-5 How Novell CIFS Works

-Table 18-5 CIFS Access for eDirectory Users
+Table 18-5 CIFS Access

-Access Methods Authentication eDirectory users on Windows workstations have two native Windows file access options: All file service access is controlled by LDAP- based authentication through the eDirectory server.
-CIFS Client Access: Windows Explorer users can access and modify files on the OES server just as they would on any workgroup server share.
+Access Methods Authentication CIFS File Services eDirectory users on Windows workstations have two native Windows file access options: • CIFS Client Access: Windows Explorer users can access and modify files on the OES server just as they would on any workgroup server share.
+All file service access is controlled by LDAP-based authentication through the eDirectory LDAP server.
+Although shown separately, eDirectory could be installed on the OES server.
+Of course, the same files can also be accessed through other OES file services (such as NetStorage) that connect to NSS volumes.
 Web Folder: Users can create Web Folders in Windows Explorer or Internet Explorer.
 Files on the OES server are accessed and maintained with the HTTP-WebDAV protocol.